 About The Author:

 Randy Yagi is an award-winning freelance writer who served as the National Travel Writer for CBS Local from 2012-2019.
-More than 900 of his stories still appear in syndication across 23 CBS websites, including CBS New York, CBS Los Angeles and CBS Chicago During his peak years with CBS, Randy had a reported digital audience reach of 489 million and 5.5 million monthly visitors.
-Additionally, his stories have appeared in the Daily Meal, CBS Radio, Engadget and Radio.com.
+More than 900 of his stories still appear in syndication across two dozen CBS websites, including CBS New York, Los Angeles, San Francisco and Chicago During his peak years with CBS, Randy had a reported digital audience reach of 489 million and 5.5 million monthly visitors.
+Additionally, his stories have appeared in the Daily Meal, CBS News, CBS Radio, Engadget, NBC.com, NJ.com and Radio.com.
 He is a Media Fellow of Stanford University.